 Hluboká Castle is considered one of the most attractive sights in the Czech Republic.
 It is situated in the south of Bohemia in Hluboká nad Vltavou.
 The monumental chateau is a National Cultural Monument of the Czech Republic and it offers ample history including several reconstructions and rebuildings.
 At first, it was a Gothic castle in the second half of the 13th century.
 Thereafter it was expanded in the Renaissance Period and rebuilt in the beginning of the 18th century into a Baroque castle.
 It gained its current appearance in the 19th century.
 The romantic English royal Windsor castle became the pattern for the last rebuilding.
-The castle is also surrounded by extensive superb park since then.
+The castle has also been surrounded by extensive superb parks since then.

 The chateau premises include 140 rooms and 11 towers.
 It has a lot to offer, luxurious halls, splendid coffered ceilings, crystal chandeliers, elegant furniture, Gothic South Bohemian exposition or chateau kitchen with preserved facility.
-It has also become popular wedding venue.
-The castle is open to public throughout the whole year and offers several variations of visitation.
+It has also become a popular wedding venue.
+The castle is open to the public throughout the whole year and offers several variations of visitation.